patrickbucher/read-think-write/content/charlatans-and-megatrends.md

    problems, and
 3. you first need to be convinced that you actually have a problem.

-You might be dealing with a charlatan—or a _Megatrend_.
+You might be dealing with a charlatan—or a megatrend.